Civil Engineering (CE)

-Single-degree and multi-degree of freedom structures, continuous systems, earthquake response of linear elastic buildings, structural dynamics in building codes, base isolation.
+Single-degree and multi-degree of freedom systems; continuous systems; free and forced vibrations; harmonic and periodic excitations; viscous and non-viscous damping; pulse excitations; numerical methods for dynamic response; earthquake response of linear elastic buildings; structural dynamics in building codes.
 Prerequisites: ENGR 202 and ENGR 203.
+On demand.

 CE 517.
 Transportation Asset Management.
 3 Credits.

-Course focused on principles of transportation asset management with an emphasis on pavement management system (PMS).
-Network and project level pavement management processes will be discussed, but the emphasis will be on network-level.
+Course focused on the principles of transportation asset management with an emphasis on pavement management system (PMS).
+Network- and project-level pavement management processes will be discussed, but the emphasis will be on network-level.
 Bridge management system will also be covered.
-Prerequisites: ENGR 203 and a statistics course (MATH 321, ECON 210, PSYC 241 or approved substitute).
-F.
+Prerequisites: ENGR 203 and a statistics course (MATH 321, CHE 315, ECON 210 or approved substitute).
+F, even years.